JuanCodeAtATime/famCloud/README.md

 ### BRIEF DESCRIPTION

-**famcloud** is a full-stack MERN app featuring a travel-themed user interface and photo storage.
+**famcloud** is a full-stack MERN app featuring a travel-themed user interface and photo storage capabilities.

 Users can take photos and store them by continent, country, and year.
-Users can then search for photos the site's photo gallery located on the landing page.
+The landing page displays the photo gallery where users can view and search for photos by the continent/year.

 ### TECHNICAL DETAILS